Aliazhari/helpdesk/README.md

 # Help Desk

-A complete web based customer service chat in php
+A complete web based customer service chat in php.\
-It also has an admin management feature to configure the service
+It also has an admin management feature to configure the service.